 Project Cost Management

-- Introduction and overview.
+- Introduction and general aspects.

 - Identification and definition of schedule activities.